maurotoro/logos/README.md

 # logos

-Some drawings and logos for myself, others and similar.
+Some drawings and logos for myself, others, and similar.

 # License